Nobody actually likes working right?

 With accessibility from all of your devices and it’s super-simple interface, it’s beautiful to work with.
 And will probably save your skin at some point.

-The free version is sufficient for small usage, but from $45 per year for the premium, it’s worth every penny.
+The free version is sufficient for small usage, but for $4.99 per month for the premium, it’s worth every penny.

 I also use it to organise everything in my life, from business to personal time using TheSecretWeapon system which is 100% free and can be used with the free version of Evernote which makes it one of the best productivity tools.